Intimacy

 Summary

 Having a strong sex drive is not a problem in itself.
 Let go of guilt, cope with desire in healthy ways, and communicate openly with your partner.
 Sexual desire is a natural part of being human and nothing to be ashamed of.
+If it is interfering with your life, consulting a professional rather than struggling alone can help you find better ways to manage it.

 Related articles